 Cumberland Falls, also known as the “Niagara of the South,” is a 125-foot wide gorge of rushing blue-green water in Cumberland Falls State Resort Park in Corbin, Kentucky.

-Cumberland Falls is well-known as one of the top waterfalls in the US.
+Cumberland Falls.
 The falls may be seen from a couple of viewing platforms just off the highway, but hiking trails allow you to make a full day.
 If you visit during a full moon, you may be able to view a moonbow, which is a rainbow formed by the brightness of the light reflecting off the falls and the full moon.

 Cumberland Falls cascades 60 feet over stones in the center of Kentucky.
 Kayaking, white water rafting, and canoeing are popular activities here.
 On the Columbia River, fishing is also a popular pastime.